Loading...

 Let's justify this answer though.

-So was she not in the least bit happy to welcome Mary to England because Mary was a threat because she brought a large army with her which looked like an invasion force, or Mary was a threat because she gave Catholics a reason to try to get rid of Elizabeth?
+So was she not in the least bit happy to welcome Mary to England because Mary was a threat because she brought a large army with her, which looked like an invasion force, or Mary was a threat because she gave Catholics a reason to try to get rid of Elizabeth?
 So make your choice now.

-Okay, if you chose B, then congratulations.
+Okay, if you chose B, then congratulations, that is indeed correct.

 Mary gave Catholics a reason to rebel against Elizabeth.